MohamedBahaa0/Student-backend/README.md

 3. Build and run the application using IntelliJ IDEA or Maven.
 4. Access the application by visiting `http://localhost:8080` in your web browser.

-## Contribution

-Contributions to this project are welcome!
-If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 ## License